 For relays with more than one contact, the reset time is the time until the slowest contact releases, unless otherwise specified.
-The reset time is given for a coil temperature of 23°C and does not include bounce time.
+The reset time is given for a coil temperature of 23°C and

 Bounce

 Intermittent switching between contacts due to shock and vibration caused by the impact between the moving parts of relays (armatures) colliding with the core or other contacts (JIS C5442).